JeremyEnglert/JointsWP-Documentation/_posts/2018-10-18-is-wp-engine-worth-it.md

 permalink: >
   http://jointswp.com/is-wp-engine-worth-it/
 published: true
-post_date: 2015-11-18 04:14:47
+post_date: 2018-10-18 04:14:47
 ---
-About a year ago, we made the decision to move all of our WordPress-based websites to a "managed" hosting solution.
+About 2  years ago, we made the decision to move all of our WordPress-based websites to a "managed" hosting solution.
 We didn't make this decision lightly as it would involve moving a few large websites while also increasing the cost of our monthly hosting (compared to our <span style="text-decoration: line-through;">crappy</span> cheap hosting).

-After looking into a few different options, we ultimately decided on <a href="http://jointswp.com/loves/wp-engine-review" target="_blank">WP Engine</a>.
+After looking into a few different options, we ultimately decided on <a href="http://jointswp.com/loves/wp-engine-review" target="_blank" rel="noopener">WP Engine</a>.
 We felt WP Engine offered many of the features we were looking for at a very reasonable price.
 We also loved the fact that we could test the platform for 60 days for free.

 So 12-months later, was it really worth it?
 Lets take a look at some of my favorite features and things that I think could be improved on.